 In Massachusetts, CleanSlate Centers has 15 office-based opioid treatment locations, all providing patients with compassion, respect, and treatment informed by the latest science and medicine-based guidelines.
 We work closely with leaders throughout the emergency and recovery community to provide coordinated, flexible and innovative treatment.
 Our goal is to collaborate in innovative ways to overcome a system that the American Society of Addiction Medicine describes as “largely separate from mainstream health care…built on infrastructure and financing models that continue to treat addiction under an acute care model, rather than within the framework of chronic disease management.”

 If patients aren’t led to that first step after an overdose, none of us in the recovery community can help them.

-Naloxone has become a lightning rod in the opioid epidemic, with some saying that it enables substance use disorders, others arguing that patients have no chance of longer-term recovery if they’re dead.
+Naloxone has become a lightning rod in the opioid epidemic in Massachusetts, with some saying that it enables substance use disorders, others arguing that patients have no chance of longer-term recovery if they’re dead.
 The recent study in Massachusetts clearly shows that while naloxone is a lifesaver, rescuing people from overdoses isn’t enough to truly save their lives.
 We must all do a better job of working together so that more survivors begin effectively treating the disease that caused them to overdose in the first place.

 Some of our Service Areas: